on plugins and macOS

 So are you one of those "Apple is evil and I won't budge to their terms!"-type people?

 For reasons stated above I find that getting (read: repeatedly purchasing) the certificate is an unnecessary expense.
-Basically I'd be getting a subscription to give things away for free.
+Basically I'd be paying a subscription to give things away for free.

 Consider that any kind of activity I undertake requires an investment in one form, e.g. hosting, distribution, server security certificates, equipment purchases, etc. it's a list that is constantly growing as is.
 Maybe I need to rethink my business strategy.
 Wait, what business ?
-I do this genuinely for fun.
+I'm an individual who takes pleasure in making these things.

 Aha.
 Guess I can't run your plugins then ?

 Ah, you reached the "maybe I can interest you in a dubious workaround"-section.
-Yes, you can run the plugins.
+Yes, there is a way to run the plugins.
 However understand that you are willfully ignoring the reason Gatekeeper exists : Apple cannot vouch for the legitimacy of this software.
 I can pinky swear that none of the plugins contain malware of any kind or engage in any form of morally incorrect behaviour within your computer.
 Heck, the code for all plugins is fully open source.
 The most upsetting thing in the code is probably my formatting preference or downright weird math.

 Give us the workarounds then.